 You may notice that the water coming from your tap temporarily appears cloudy when filling a glass.
 This a natural phenomenon that can occur this time of year when Lake Erie water is cold and filled with oxygen.

-Lake Erie water temperatures is around 37 °F or lower at each of Cleveland Water’s four water intakes and is more than 100% saturated with oxygen.
+Lake Erie water is currently 37 °F or lower at each of Cleveland Water’s four water intakes and is more than 100% saturated with oxygen.
 After this water is made safe to drink at our treatment plants then flows through the distribution system to your house, it can come out of the faucet looking a bit cloudy.

 A chemical property of water is how much dissolved oxygen the water can hold.
 The colder the water, the more oxygen can be dissolved in between the water molecules.
 Warmer water holds less dissolved oxygen.

-In the summer, when water temperatures are warmer, the lake water can be 100% saturated based on water temperature but still have less dissolved oxygen than it does in winter when water is colder but oxygen levels are at 75% saturation.
-And unlike most things in life, water can achieve more than 100% saturation based on its temperature.
+In the summer, when water temperatures are warmer, the lake water can be 100% saturated based on water temperature but still have less dissolved oxygen than it does in winter when water is colder but oxygen saturation levels are lower.
+Water can achieve more than 100% saturation based on its temperature.
 This condition is referred to as supersaturation.

-Even more oxygen is pushed into the water as pressure moves water through our large water mains on the way to your home.
+Even more oxygen is pushed into the water as pressure moves water through our expensive web of water mains on the way to your home.
 During this journey, the temperature pretty much stays the same.
 But when water sits in the cold water pipes in your home, the water temperature increases quickly.

-Have a question about Cleveland Water – call our Water Quality Line at 216-664-2639 or email us at email@example.com
+Have a question about Cleveland Water?
+Call our Water Quality Line at 216-664-2639 or email us at email@example.com